-Analysts should consider reviewing the Underwriting and Investment Exhibit to determine which lines of business are being written by the health entity and which health lines of business may have been under reserved at the prior year-end.
-Analysts should also consider reviewing: 1) the health entity’s health insurance plan descriptions and/or policy forms to better understand the types of plans offered and the specific policy features and benefits; 2) the health entity’s RBC filing to better understand the types of managed care arrangements being used; and 3) contacting the policy forms section of the insurance department and inquiring as to whether the health entity has filed any new and unusual health policy forms during the past year.
-In addition, analysts could review the health entity’s description of the valuation standards used in calculating the additional contract reserves and consider whether the reserve bases, interest rates, and methods used appear reasonable.
+Consider reviewing the Underwriting and Investment Exhibit to determine which lines of business are being written by the health entity and which health lines of business may have been under reserved at the prior year-end.
+Also consider reviewing: 1) the health entity’s health insurance plan descriptions and/or policy forms to better understand the types of plans offered and the specific policy features and benefits; 2) the health entity’s RBC filing to better understand the types of managed care arrangements being used; and 3) contacting the policy forms section of the insurance department and inquiring as to whether the health entity has filed any new and unusual health policy forms during the past year.
+In addition, review the health entity’s description of the valuation standards used in calculating the additional contract reserves and consider whether the reserve bases, interest rates, and methods used appear reasonable.
 (The health entity’s description of the valuation standards used is required to be attached to the filed Annual Financial Statement.)
-Analysts might want to contact the qualified actuary who signed the health entity’s actuarial opinion to discuss the nature and scope of the valuation procedures performed and/or request a copy of the qualified actuary’s actuarial memorandum to review for comments regarding the analysis of reserves performed and the conclusions reached.
+Contact the qualified actuary who signed the health entity’s actuarial opinion to discuss the nature and scope of the valuation procedures performed and/or request a copy of the qualified actuary’s actuarial memorandum to review for comments regarding the analysis of reserves performed and the conclusions reached.

-Other steps for analysts to consider include: 1) reviewing the ratio of unpaid claims plus aggregate health reserves to incurred claims by line of business for past years for unusual fluctuations or trends between years; and 2) if the ratio appears unusual, analysts should consider comparing it to the average ratio of claim liability plus claim reserve to incurred claims or similar health entities in the industry to determine any significant deviations from the industry average.
-3) If the adequacy of claim liabilities is a concern, analysts might want to request information from the health entity regarding claims paid after year-end which were incurred prior to year-end in order to test the reasonableness of the year-end claim liabilities established by the health entity.
+Understatement of Health Reserves

+Determine whether an understatement of health reserves would be significant.

+Procedures/Data

+Ratio of net claims unpaid and net aggregate health reserves to capital and surplus.

+Determine if the current estimate of the insurer’s claims unpaid and aggregate claim reserves would drop the insurer’s prior year risk-based capital ratio below 200%.

+Changes in Health Reserves and Reserve Adequacy

+Determine whether health policies appear to have been adequately reserved.

+Procedures/Data

+Change in claims unpaid, the aggregate policy reserves, or aggregate claim reserves from the prior year-end.

+Change in the claim reserve and claim liability as a percent of incurred claims since prior year-end.
+[Quarterly Financial Statement, Underwriting and Investment Exhibit]

+Change in member months for any line of business from the prior year, same period.
+[Quarterly Financial Statement, Exhibit of Premiums, Enrollment, and Utilization]

+Point change in the medical loss ratio for any product line from the same period in the prior year.

+Compare the direction of any changes in loss ratio to the direction of changes in membership.
+Determine if there is an indication that increased loss ratios may be resulting from falling membership.

+Compare to peer health entity results.

+Increase in the annual per member per month hospital and medical claims expense since last year-end and/or since last quarter, more than similarly situated health entities.

 For additional guidance on individual procedure steps, please see the corresponding annual procedures discussed above.

-Overview of Actuarial Opinion Assessment
+Actuarial Opinion Assessment overview

 The Table of Key Indicators included in the SAO notes where prescribed language has not been used, as well as if the Statement is other than unqualified.
 Generally, analysts can focus on the following four steps to compose much of the initial Actuarial Opinion Assessment Procedures.